Iqra National University: Location

-The Iqra National University has its spacious campus at the heart of phase-II, Hayatabad Peshawar.
+The Iqra National University has its campus at the heart of phase-II, Hayatabad Peshawar.
 The university is adjacent to Bagh-e-Naran, a recreational park popular since the establishment of the Hayatabad Township, and Hayatabad Sports Complex.

 Admission

 Admissions to all programs and constituent / affiliated units are granted on the basis of merit as determined through the INU Admission Test or ETEA / SAT / GMAT / GRE / GAT scores and the students' records.